Aitslab/BioNLP/carl/logbook.md

 ***Issues:***

 * LU VPN seems unstable, breaks about every 30 machine
 * SSH passphrase has to be entered at all new request
+* gitignore pattern didn't work properly

 **Next step:**
 * Meeting with Johanna and Sonja tomorrow